Put your feet up at these 5 island resorts off Cairns

 Fitzroy is pretty friendly on the hip pocket too.
 Overnight stays are on par with those on the mainland and rooms come with a fully-equipped kitchenette.
 What’s not so friendly is the price of the restaurant.
 So if you can’t afford the $35 main meals every single night (who can?), mix it up with pub fare from the beachfront bistro or bring your own groceries (you can buy the basics at the island supermarket), cook up a hearty meal and kick back on your resort room balcony to dine.

 On a budget?
-Then raid the piggy bank and stay at the well-kitted council campground run by the resort, and all just footsteps from the resort.
+Then raid the piggy bank and stay at the well-kitted council campground run by the resort.

 Insider Tip: Choose an ocean facing room on the second or third floor of the resort and wake up to a million-dollar beach view.
 Ground floor cabanas can obstruct the views from the first floor.

-How to get there: Three fast cat services depart daily from the Cairns Marlin Wharf at Berth 20, and cost $75 return for adults.
+How to get there: Fast cat services depart daily from the Cairns Marlin Wharf and cost $78 return for adults.

 Green Island – for everyone

 Green Island has always held a special place in the heart of Australians.
 Perhaps it’s because a young Queen Elizabeth visited back in the 1970s, or maybe because it put Cairns on the map when it launched the world’s first underwater observatory.
 Whatever it is, this resort punches above the weight of its 46 rainforest suites.